esikm/Pillow/docs/reference/Image.rst

 The Image Class
 ---------------

-.. autoclass:: PIL.Image.Image
+.. autoclass:: PIL2.Image.Image

-An instance of the :py:class:`~PIL.Image.Image` class has the following methods.
-Unless otherwise stated, all methods return a new instance of the :py:class:`~PIL.Image.Image` class, holding the resulting image.
+An instance of the :py:class:`~PIL2.Image.Image` class has the following methods.
+Unless otherwise stated, all methods return a new instance of the :py:class:`~PIL2.Image.Image` class, holding the resulting image.

-.. automethod:: PIL.Image.Image.alpha_composite
+.. automethod:: PIL2.Image.Image.alpha_composite
-.. automethod:: PIL.Image.Image.convert
+.. automethod:: PIL2.Image.Image.convert

 The following example converts an RGB image (linearly calibrated according to ITU-R 709, using the D65 luminant) to the CIE XYZ color space: